Taeyong-Sung/quiz-game/README.md

 Lets play a fun quiz game!
 The goal for this quiz is to score above 3!

 > ## Motivation/Inspiration:
-Pokemon has always been a childhood favorite of mine.
-I vividly recall the times I used my Nintendo DS beneath my covers to play Pokemon with a flashlight.
-Since I was a kid, I had a lot of enjoyable memories from playing Pokemon.
+Since I can remember, one of my favorite games has always been quizzes.
+I have always been curious to learn more about the world.
+Additionally, I have always loved Pokemon, even as a child.
+I still remember the days I played Pokemon with a flashlight on my Nintendo DS while hiding under my blankets.
+Playing Pokemon brought back many happy memories for me as a child.

 > ## Let's get started!